Held0fTheWelt/TinyToolDevelopment/ai-plugins/README.md

 AI infrastructure plugins share the **Tools → AI** section in the editor.
 Unified MCP Server exposes lifecycle actions under **Universal MCP**; Internal Index Service, Unreal Integration Intelligence, and Project Restructure Service register alongside it.
 See [Editor menu layout](../EDITOR_MENUS.md).

-The product folders in this category are documentation and showcase entries.
-Check each product folder for the complete documentation index, buyer guide, user manual, and technical references.
+The product folders in this category are online overview and routing entries.
+Package-specific buyer docs stay with the shipped plugins unless a product page links to a curated public copy.